Idioms & Phrasal Verbs in English Business Writing [common mistakes]

 Post by Katie Almeida Spencer

-Originally published July 7, 2021, updated October 16, 2021
+Originally published July 7, 2021, updated December 22, 2023

-Idioms & Phrasal Verbs in English Business Writing [common mistakes]
+Idioms & Phrasal Verbs in English Business Writing [Common Mistakes]

-A phrasal verb is a phrase made up of a verb and a preposition that means something other than what the two words mean independently.
-If we made this into a formula, it would look like this:
+Phrasal verbs are a type of idiom.
+They are phrases made up of an English verb and a preposition that mean something other than what the two words mean independently.
+If we made this into a formula, it would look like this: verb + preposition = new meaning.

 The markets are blowing up right now.